-Has a range of clinical presentations; cutaneous leishmaniasis is more common, but visceral leishmaniasis is more serious and can be fatal if left untreated.
+Leishmaniasis has a range of clinical presentations; cutaneous leishmaniasis is more common, but visceral leishmaniasis is more serious and can be fatal if left untreated.

 Diagnosis is confirmed by various tests, including microscopic examination, culture, or molecular testing, depending on the type of leishmaniasis and test availability.

-The leishmaniases are a group of protozoan diseases infecting humans and other animals, causing either skin lesions, mucosal involvement, or infiltration of the spleen, liver, and bone marrow.
+The leishmaniases are a group of protozoan diseases infecting humans and other animals, causing either skin lesions; mucosal involvement; or infiltration of the spleen, liver, and bone marrow.
 They are caused by obligate intracellular (macrophage) protozoa of the genus Leishmania, and the main route of transmission is via the bite of an infected phlebotomine sand fly.
 Occasionally, infection occurs congenitally, through a blood transfusion or organ/tissue transplantation, or by laboratory infection.

-The leishmaniases can be broadly classified into 2 major clinicopathological presentations: cutaneous leishmaniasis (CL) and visceral leishmaniasis (VL).
+The leishmaniases can be broadly classified into two major clinicopathological presentations: cutaneous leishmaniasis (CL) and visceral leishmaniasis (VL).
 CL is the more common form and may be subclassified into a range of different presentations, such as localised CL, diffuse CL, leishmaniasis recidivans, disseminated leishmaniasis, and mucosal leishmaniasis (ML); ML is sometimes classified as a separate subtype on its own.
 VL occurs when parasites disseminate through the reticuloendothelial system.
 It is potentially life-threatening without treatment.
 Post-kala-azar dermal leishmaniasis may present months or years following treatment of VL.
 This condition exhibits a macular, maculopapular, or nodular rash.

 History and exam

 Key diagnostic factors